 You want privacy and security for all internet traffic, including browsers and apps.

-Tor over VPN:
+Tor over a VPN:

 You want to ensure the best privacy protection for .onion websites.

-Why Tor over VPN?
+Why Tor over a VPN?
 The dark web doesn’t exactly have a reputation as an online haven.
-If you want to use Tor for whistleblowing purposes or other sensitive activities on .onion websites, you need to use Tor over VPN.
+If you want to use Tor for whistleblowing purposes or other sensitive activities on .onion websites, you need to use Tor over a VPN.
 It might slow down your connection significantly, but it’s the safest option available.

 Proxy: